-The Haute Route Classic Hike is the flagship of our alpine hikes in Switzerland, as it has it all.
+The Classic Haute Route Traverse is the flagship of our alpine hikes in Switzerland, linking the mountaineering capitals of Europe – Chamonix – and Zermatt.

-Our guided hiking tours of the Haute Route in Switzerland arguably has the very best views of the Alps, amazing hotels, varied trekking trails, and unique alpine villages with culture, comfort, gourmet cuisine, and history.
+It has everything a classic alpine hiking traverse needs: the very best views of the Alps, amazing hotels, varied trekking trails through larch forests, alpine meadows, and mountaineous terrain, staying in unique alpine villages with culture, comfort, gourmet cuisine, and history.

 Trip Difficulty: Difficult